CRYLOai/ai-wealth-manager/README.md

 No client data is included.
 We use public-market data and synthetic labels for evaluation tasks.
 We disclose mechanisms, constraints, and metrics—but do not disclose proprietary thresholds, model weights, or feature recipes that would enable cloning.

 ## How to cite
-Once the DOI is minted (via Zenodo), GitHub will show a “Cite this repository” button powered by CITATION.cff.
+Use “Cite this repository” button on the right.

 **Temporary citation:**
 > CRYLO Research (2025). *Methods & Evaluation Kit*.
-Version v1.0.0.
-DOI: *pending*.
+Version v1.0.0. *[DOI:](https://doi.org/10.5281/zenodo.17454874)*.
 Available at: (https://github.com/CRYLOai/ai-wealth-manager)

 ## Licensing
 - **Code:** Apache-2.0 license.